sframe-wg/sframe/draft-ietf-sframe-enc.md

 `base_key`, which is labeled with an integer KID value signaled in the SFrame header.

-The sender and receivers need to agree on which key should be used for a given KID.
-Moreover, senders and receivers need to agree on whether keys will be used for encryption or decryption only.
-The process for provisioning keys and their KID values is beyond the scope of this specification, but its security properties will bound the assurances that SFrame provides.
+The sender and receivers need to agree on which `base_key` should be used for a given KID.
+Moreover, senders and receivers need to agree on whether a `base_key` will be used for encryption or decryption only.
+The process for provisioning `base_key` values and their KID values is beyond the scope of this specification, but its security properties will bound the assurances that SFrame provides.
 For example, if SFrame is used to provide E2E security against intermediary media nodes, then SFrame keys need to